MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment.md

 ---

-# Deploying the Cloud App Security Proxy
+# Deploying the Cloud App Security Proxy for non-Azure AD apps

-> [!NOTE]
-> It is strongly recommended to try the installation in a sandbox or testing environment before installing it in a production environment.

-The steps described below must be taken to deploy the Cloud App Security Proxy and enable both access control and session control.
+The steps described below must be taken to deploy the Cloud App Security Proxy if your cloud apps are configured by an identity provider that is **not** Azure AD.
+For apps that are configured by Azure AD, see [Deploying the Cloud App Security Proxy for Azure AD apps](proxy-deployment-aad.md).

 As part of the deployment of the Proxy, you need to change configurations in both the identity provider and the app that you want to control.
 This includes URL changes so that both the identity provider and the app will redirect login requests to the Proxy.
 In addition, and if needed, certificates are replaced as well.

 Once these steps are completed, all login events go through the Proxy and the Proxy can decide if they are allowed to access the app, denied access, or allowed to access in monitored mode.
 Note that at this stage, the Proxy can request client certificates from the device, and use the state of the device to make policy decisions.

+> [!NOTE]
+> Proxy capabilities are only available for SAML apps configured with single sign-on.

 ## Prerequisites

 -  A working environment in which your cloud app is configured with an identity provider.
-The installation process involves configuration changes in both the app and the identity provider.
-- Make sure you have access to the single sign-on settings in your identity provider and the app.
+- Access to the single sign-on settings in your identity provider and the app.

 ## Deploy the Proxy

 If you are installing the Proxy in a production environment, we recommend finding a time when most of the users are not using the app, usually late at night or over the weekend, and communicate to your users that there might be a short app downtime.

+> [!NOTE]
+> It is strongly recommended to try the installation in a sandbox or testing environment before installing it in a production environment.

-Before starting to make configuration changes, check that your current configuration works.
-After this is verified, perform the following steps.
+Before starting to make configuration changes, try to log in to the app through the identity provide and see that you have logged in successfully.
+After this is checked, perform the following steps.

 1. In the Cloud App Security portal, go to the Settings cog and choose **Proxy**.